Collaborative Spectrum Sensing in Cognitive and Intelligent Wireless Networks: An Artificial Intelligence Perspective: Semantic Communication-Enabled Cooperative Spectrum Sensing

 \section{Semantic Communication-Enabled Cooperative Spectrum Sensing}

 In this section, we introduce an AI-native communication paradigm, namely SemCom.
-We then apply SemCom to CSS, revisit the problem from a SemCom perspective, and discuss scenarios involving both single-user and multi-user setups.
+We then apply SemCom to CSS, revisit the problem from the SemCom perspective, and discuss scenarios involving both single-user and multi-user setups.